aminramezani345/VGG16_based_radilogy_report_generation/README.md

-# ViT for Radilogy Report generation from Chest X-ray
+# User Interface for implement ViT in Radilogy Report generation from Chest X-ray

 This repository contains code for generating medical reports from frontal and lateral chest X-ray images.
 It utilizes a deep learning model to process the images and generate descriptive reports.
 In this version, the visual extractor model has been changed from ResNet101 to VGG16, resulting in improved performance.